The Landlord and Tenant Board Ontario plays a major role in the relationship between landlords and tenants.

 It’s not always about strictly following rules from the Landlord and Tenant Board Ontario.
 Once you find a good tenant, you will want to hold onto them for as long as possible.
 One way to help with this is periodically checking in with your tenant.

 By simply seeing if everything is ok in the rental unit it demonstrates to the tenant that you care.
 Another way is by being responsive.
 When they bring an issue to you attention, be sure to look into it as soon as possible.
 This is where having a list of trusted trades people comes in handy.
+It will to be the benefit of the tenant and landlord to deal with previous notable issues quickly.

 This is part of a series called 23 Most Common Real Estate Terms (2022)